GoFigr/gofigr-python/docs/source/organization.rst

 Auto-publish
 --------------

-When you use auto-publish functionality, GoFigr will automatically create a unique figure for each unique matplotlib figure within Jupyter cell, using the following naming convention: ``Cell <cell ID>, Figure <figure number>``.
+When you use auto-publish functionality, GoFigr will automatically create figures based on your plot's title.
+As long as the title doesn't change, all subsequent revisions will be captured under the same figure.

-Please note that certain versions of Jupyter Notebook do not provide cell IDs to extensions.
-In that case, your figures will be named ``Cell Unknown, Figure <figure number>``.

-All figures are published under the analysis specified during the call to :func:`gofigr.jupyter.configure`.

-To keep things tidy and organized your way, we recommend calling ``publish`` for each figure and specifying the appropriate GoFigr target figure:
+To keep things tidy and organized, we recommend calling ``publish`` for each figure and specifying the appropriate GoFigr target figure:

 .. code:: python